 For more information or to find out how to join a committee, contact the staff liaison below.

 Mission: Directs outreach programs to empower consumers to avoid scammers and report fraud, encourage honesty in all insurance dealings and helps build national awareness of fraud’s widespread damage.
 We deploy a large arsenal such as: social media, news coverage, infographics and consumer videos.
 Awards help tell the fraud story: Prosecutor of the Year … Journalist of the Year and our Apollo Leadership Award.
 Also elects the annual Insurance Fraud Hall of Shame.
-Chair: Tom Donahue.
+Chair: Tom Donahue, Verisk/ISO.
 Staff liaison: Joseph Matos

 Mission: Identifies important cases for filing amicus curiae (“friend of the court”) briefs in state and federal courts.
 Amicus briefs offer compelling legal arguments to influence major court decisions.
 These decisions set national precedents that support the fraud fight.
 Courts have cited legal arguments by the Coalition in decisions.
-Chair: Jim Brown, Esq., University of Wisconsin Milwaukee, Professor of Law emeritus.
+Chair: Jim Brown, University of Wisconsin Milwaukee, Professor of Law emeritus.
 Staff liaison: Matthew Smith

 The Finance Committee provides financial analysis, advice, and oversight of the organization’s budget.
 Their sole responsibility is to ensure the organization is operating with the financial resources it needs to provide programs and services to the community.